 Background and Experience Questions Project Management Interview Questions and Answers

-The interview process can be stressful and stress can throw off the applicant and give unreliable results.
+The interview process can be stressful, throwing off the applicant and giving unreliable results.
 That’s why the first line of project manager interview questions right after ice breaking is usually personal.
-Project management is a crucial high responsibility job.
+Project management is a crucial responsibility job.

 What is Your Previous Project Management Experience?

-This is a must ask a question, because it directly tells them if you have the proper experience, as well as if project management is your main focus or not.
-Typically, your goal here should be to give a broad overview of your career to date.
+This is a must-ask question because it tells them if you have the proper experience and if project management is your main focus.
+Typically, your goal here should be to give a broad career overview.

 This includes:

 It’s important to know what forces drive you professionally.
 Is it money?
 Ambition?
 Is it a lack of other options?
-This is your opportunity to show off your understanding of the role, and why you’re the right person in terms of your values and career goals.
+This is your opportunity to show off your understanding of the role and why you’re the right person regarding your values and career goals.

 Key inclusions include: